J. P. Macura

-J. P. Macura (born June 5, 1995) is an American professional basketball player for Derthona Basket of the Italian Lega Basket Serie A (LBA).
+Jonathan Paul Macura (born June 5, 1995) is an American professional basketball player for Promitheas Patras of the Greek Basketball League and the Basketball Champions League.
 He played college basketball for Xavier University.

 High school career

 Macura attended Lakeville North High School in Lakeville, Minnesota.
 At the school, Macura won one MSHSL state title.
-Macura scored 1,811 points in his career, a school record.
+He scored 1,811 points in his career, a school record.
 In his senior season, he averaged 32.2 points and 6.5 rebounds per game.
-Macura led his team to victory in the 2014 4A state tournament over Hopkins High School, and hit a buzzer beater 3 pointer to win the semifinal game over Cretin-Derham Hall High School.
+Macura led his team to victory in the 2014 4A state tournament over Hopkins High School, and hit a buzzer-beating three-pointer to win the semifinal game over Cretin-Derham Hall High School.
 He received scholarship offers from Butler and Iowa State but committed to Xavier to compete in the Big East Conference.